thomasleavy/barbershop-booking-app/README.md

+# NOTE
+This project has been a learning exercise in JavaFX and Java app development.

 # Barbershop Booking App

 This JavaFX  application is a booking and management system for a barbershop.
 It has functionality for customers, staff, and administrators.